-At June 30, 2020, the Company was in compliance with all covenants of the Loan Amendment.
+At September 30, 2020, the Company was in compliance with all covenants of the Loan Amendment, other than as described above.

 Upon an event of default in any of the Loan Amendment covenants, the repayment of the Loan Amendment may be accelerated and the applicable interest rate will be increased by 4.0% until the default is cured.
 Although repayment of the Loan Amendment can be accelerated under certain circumstances, the Company believes acceleration of this loan is not probable as of the date of these condensed financial statements.
 Accordingly, the Company has reflected the amounts of the Loan Amendment due beyond twelve months of the balance sheet date as non-current.